 A great way to generate engaging blog topics is by simply asking your customers!
 One idea is to ask your followers on social media to answer polls or you could consider sending out surveys through a service like Mailchimp or Google Forms to your email list.
 This will ensure your blog topics are what your audience wants and get them excited about being able to directly contribute.

 As far as keeping your blog content engaging, try to ask your reader questions throughout to get them actively thinking about the information they’re reading and how it relates to them.
 When you’re asking them questions, they’ll keep reading so you can answer it for them.

 Get Your FREE Blogging Guide

-Download our blogging guide to help you create 🔥 blogs for your financial planning firm.
+Download our blogging guide to help you create fire blogs for your financial planning firm.
 It’s choc-full of all the resources you’ll need to take your blog to the next level.

-You can also try including related freemiums in your blog posts.
+You can also try including related “freemiums” in your blog posts.
 Everyone loves getting something free, especially if its helpful.
-Freemiums like this can include e-books, downloadable templates, white papers or anything that will help your audience further understand or interact with your content.
+Freemiums like this can include white papers, Ebooks, downloadable templates or anything that will help your audience further understand or interact with your content.